dev-hedgehog/product-editor/README.txt

 * rounding prices with a required precision
 * dynamic price changes
 * ability to undo changes
-* tag-search
+* search by standard (category, tags, status) and custom taxonomies

-I would be grateful if you leave a review about the plugin.
+I would appreciate it if you leave a review of the plugin.

 If you need additional functionality or just want to financially support the development of the plugin - write to dev.hedgehog.core@gmail.com

 https://www.youtube.com/watch?v=mSM_ndk2z7A

 == Frequently Asked Questions ==
-= If an error occurs while changing products or I reload the page, how do I know which products have been changed and which have not? =
+= If I refresh the page or an error occurs while changing items, how do I know which products have been changed and which have not? =
 The plugin makes all changes transactionally.
 This means that either the operation will be performed completely for all goods, or it will not be performed at all.

 = Why does a bulk change fail with an error after a long timeout? =